MidlifeMechanicus/hashmap/README.md

 2. #set(key, value) takes two arguments, the first is a key and the second is a value that is assigned to this key.
 If a key already exists, then the old value is overwritten or we can say that we update the key’s value (e.g. Carlos is our key but it is called twice: once with value I am the old value., and once with value I am the new value..
 From the logic stated above, Carlos should contain only the latter value).

+- > Hash maps could accommodate various data types for keys like numbers, strings, and even other hashes.
+But for this project, only handle keys of type strings.

 3. #get(key) takes one argument as a key and returns the value that is assigned to this key.
 If key is not found, return nil.

 4. #has?(key) takes a key as an argument and returns true or false based on whether or not the key is in the hash map.